nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `delete i/NRIC`

+Examples:
-Examples: `delete i/T0012345A` to delete patient with NRIC T0012345A from patient records system
+* `delete i/T0012345A` delete the patient with NRIC T0012345A from patient records system

 ### Find persons by name or address: `find`

-Find persons according to a particular attribute.
-Eg. name(/n), address(/a), nric(/nric) Returns unfiltered person list if `/all` is passed as an attribute
+Finds persons according to a particular attribute.
+E.g. name(/n), address(/a), nric(/nric)
+Returns unfiltered person list if `/all` is passed as an attribute
 Format: `find /ATTRIBUTE [KEYWORD] [MORE_KEYWORDS]`

 * The search is case-insensitive. e.g panadol will match pANAdol
-* The order of the keywords does matters. e.g. "panadol" will match "medicine panadol"
+* The order of the keywords does matter. e.g. "panadol" will match "medicine panadol"
-* Only the provided attribute will be search (a or n)
+* Only the provided attribute will be searched (a or n)
 * Can input multiple keywords for a given attribute and all matching persons will be returned